small patio garden 25m²

 The client, who's a keen art collector, required further space to display modern sculpture, and the patio design's soft muted colour palette provides an optimal setting to highlight intriguing artworks across an intimate personal garden.
 This low-key, secluded outdoor hub is accentuated with vivid furniture, where its owner's upbeat individuality is eloquently conveyed in a slender statue set in water, whimsical artefacts and a series of small alfresco fire features.
 Near the patio doors, a state-of-the-art, custom-built wine cellar contains a private showpiece – the pride and joy of our client.
 The elongated small patio space is appreciated from an aerial perspective through a kitchen window and an upper terrace outside the master bedroom; its design ideas and ambience embraced in a courtyard garden layout.

 The wall's inner shelves were cladded in smooth buff sandstone, and stainless steel recessed lights were fixed into its deep ceiling, while internal elevations provided scope for a one-off design composition.
 As the residence features a gamut of Marmorino stucco finishes, we commissioned the sgraffito artist Sally Ellwood to craft a pigmented lime render.
-We prepared samples for our client, built scaffolding and let artistic creativity unfold, where a refined result enhances textural connection with the home's interior.
-This small patio garden scheme defines fresh patio ideas developed exclusively for a unique site, and a logistic achievement by accomplishing a reciprocal garden designer and client brief, amid exceptionally confined access, while maximising an unused stretch of land – a trademark associated with many of our South London garden design projects.
+We prepared samples for the client, built scaffolding and let artistic creativity unfold, where a refined result enhances textural connection with the home's interior, enabled through a specialist and multidisciplinary garden design practice.
+This very small patio garden scheme defines fresh patio ideas developed exclusively for a unique site, and a logistic achievement by accomplishing a reciprocal garden designer and client brief, amid exceptionally confined access, while maximising an unused stretch of land – a trademark associated with many of our South London garden design projects.